Volkh-Zero/Quantum-Aeon-Fluxor-workflow-mcp/project.md

 ### AI Integration

-The project uses the Anthropic API to interact with Claude models:
+The project uses the OpenRouter API to interact with various AI models:

-- Uses the `@anthropic-ai/sdk` package
+- Uses the `node-fetch` package for API requests
 - Configures the model, max tokens, and temperature
-- Handles different content block types in responses
+- Supports a wide range of AI models through OpenRouter

 ### Configuration

 The project uses environment variables for configuration:

-- `ANTHROPIC_API_KEY`: Required for making calls to Claude AI models
+- `OPENROUTER_API_KEY`: Required for making calls to AI models via OpenRouter
-- `MODEL`: The Claude model to use (default: claude-3-sonnet-20240229)
+- `OPENROUTER_MODEL`: The model to use (default: tngtech/deepseek-r1t-chimera:free)
 - `MAX_TOKENS`: Maximum tokens for responses
 - `TEMPERATURE`: Temperature setting for responses